arcteta/sequelize-express/README.md

 # sequelize-express

 ### purpose
----mini project to master sequelize and express
+>mini project to master sequelize and express
 ###